Long suspected of murder, she confessed but avoided prison - WTMJ

 What prosecutors did have is that Harmon was furious with Pitts over money, for wanting to move out and for sharing news of Harmon’s pregnancy that she wanted to keep from her father, according to court documents.

 The same day Pitts went missing, Harmon drove around Prescott looking for her and saying she’d kill her if she found her, the documents say.
-Harmon also said she knew how to conceal a killing: by burning a body or dumping it down a mineshaft — a statement a judge said could be included at a trial that was supposed to start in mid-March.
+Harmon also said she knew how to conceal a killing: by burning a body or dumping it down a mineshaft — a statement a judge said could be included at a trial that was supposed to start last week.

 But prosecutors were dealt a huge blow when the court ruled no evidence of Clerx’s death could be introduced.
 The risk of unfair prejudice was too great, the court said.

-Note: This story has been corrected to show the month the trial was supposed to start is May.